js1019/PlanetaryModels/README.md

 + We use [Paraview](https://www.paraview.org/) to visualize the results.
 + To design your own models, you may change the settings, including the different discontinuities and model profiles.
 + To insert discontinuities, such as topography, interior boundaries, please check the folder unitspheres/ and utilize surface distance functions to build your own meshes.
++ To postprocess the results, you can use visual/ to visualize your computed normal modes from [normal mode computation at planetary scales](https://github.com/js1019/NormalModes).

 Furthermore